Bulk-Loader im Vergleich: Vor- und Nachteile beliebter Modelle

 • Automatic light slider prevents scratches [26][31]

-• Turntable logged film type/exposure numbers [10]
+• Rotary dial logs film type/exposure numbers [10]

-• Rock Design with metal gear transmission [31][36]
+• Classic design with metal gear train [31][36]

 Disadvantages: